 All children are welcome in Sunday services that take place at 10:00.
-Children are encouraged to participate in the service with their parents, at this time.
+Sunday School is offered on the 2nd and 4th Sundays of the month.
+Children are encouraged to participate in the service with their parents, at any time.

 St. James offers opportunities to gather for discussion of the scriptures and topics of our faith and how it relates to our lives.

-There are other opportunities during the year for evening pot-luck suppers, book studies, and discussion groups.
+There are often opportunities during the year for evening pot-luck suppers, book studies, and discussion groups.
 They are all announced in the service, in the bulletin and in the Newsletter.

 You are welcome!